LTUC/amman-dotnet-401d2/Projects/MidtermPart2.md

 For this mid-term project, you will be summarizing all of the concepts you've learned and applied in labs up to the end of the first half.
 Your instructional team will provide you with further specification regarding constraints and expectations for course-specific requirements.

-At this point, you should have an idea as to what's possible to create given a neads up on what your course will have covered and be capable of creating by the middle of the course.
+At this point, you should have an idea as to what's possible to create given what your course has covered so far and will cover before the end of week 4.
 Use that knowledge to generate some ideas and discussion!

 ## Ideas

 Project Requirements are outlined [HERE](ProjReqs.md){:target="_blank"}.

-## Group Project: Pitch Ideas¶
+## Group Project: Pitch Ideas
 It is now time to begin preparations for your Group Project.
 You've been given groups, so the first step for group projects is to pitch ideas.

 ## Tasks